openai/universe/README.rst

 Universe environments.
 Additionally, you can freely access the Docker images for the **remotes**.
-We'll release the source repositories for the remotes in the future, along with tools to enable users to integrate new environments in the future.
+We'll release the source repositories for the remotes in the future, along with tools to enable users to integrate new environments.
 Please sign up for our `beta
 <https://docs.google.com/forms/d/e/1FAIpQLScAiW-kIS0mz6hdzzFZJJFlXlicDvQs1TX9XMEkipNwjV5VlA/viewform>`_
 if you'd like early access.